 In July 2008 he was thrown out of the exclusive Westbury Hotel in Mayfair, London, where he had been steadily sinking whisky for four days and relieving himself in public areas of the hotel.
 He checked himself into St Thomas’ hospital and was diagnosed with liver problems.

-On 1 August he vanished from the hospital, leaving behind his clothes and luggage, and disappeared without trace.
+On 1 August he vanished from the hospital, leaving behind his clothes and luggage, and disappeared without a trace.